kostelijk/CostMgmtTools/README.md

 # CostMgmtTools

+This repository is meant to hold tools that can be used for cost management (and learning purposes for myself).
+The first tool is meant to get insight on how many VMs of a certain type run at any moment.
+This is especially usefull for machines that are dynamically switched on and of.
+The logging could help in deciding how to purchase an [Azure Saving plan](https://learn.microsoft.com/en-us/azure/cost-management-billing/savings-plan/).

 > :warning: **Warning:**
 > **This deployment is meant for Demo, Test, Learning, Training, Practice or Reproduction purposes ONLY!!**
 > **Please don't deploy to production environments!!**

 ## Log-RunningVM
 This Function app reports on how many VM's per VmSize currently are running.
 This information is logged to a Log Analytics workspace.
-This is especially usefull for machines that are dynamically switched on and of.
-The logging could help in deciding how to purchase an Azure Saving plan.

 Information on how to setup Log Analytics, a Data Collection Endpoint and a Data Collection rule can be found in [Tutorial: Send data to Azure Monitor Logs using REST API (Azure portal)](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal)